WELCOME TO BLACKFISH GALLERY

 Meet our Director of Public Engagement, Kendra Roberts

-Through her vast experience as a committed arts advocate and collaborator, Kendra brings the perspective of a self-produced working artist, curator, and arts administrator to her work as our Director of Public Engagement.
-Kendra received her B.A. at DePauw University and her Master of Design from the Glasgow School of Art in Scotland.
-She is a fellow of the Next Generation of Leadership program in Columbus, OH, an active committee member for Converge 45, and on the Northwest Chapter leadership committee of ArtTable.
+Through her vast experience as a committed arts advocate and collaborator, she brings the perspective of a self-produced working artist, curator, and arts administrator to her work as the director of public engagement at Blackfish Gallery.
+She is a fellow of the Next Generation of Leadership program in Columbus, OH; co-chair of the Arts Council of Lake Oswego’s Public Art Committee and currently serves as the president of the Portland Art Dealers Association (PADA).
+Kendra received her BA in fine arts at DePauw University in Indiana and her Master of Design from the Glasgow School of Art in Scotland.

 You may reach Kendra Roberts via email: director@blackfish.com,